Electrify.nz was started with one mission in mind – to rapidly grow the number of people around New Zealand using bikes.

 Electric bikes are getting people back on bikes in large numbers.
 Commuters can now escape the traffic and arrive at work sweat-free.
 People who haven’t ridden for years are now enjoying the growing number of recreational cycling opportunities that New Zealand offers.

-Electrify NZ have grown to become New Zealand’s nationwide electric bike specialists, establishing a warehouse and demo centre in Hamilton and new stores around the country in Dunedin, Tauranga and Auckland’s North Shore.
+Electrify NZ have grown to become New Zealand’s nationwide electric bike specialists, establishing a distribution warehouse and new stores around the country in Dunedin, Tauranga, Hamilton and Auckland’s North Shore.

 We provide honest advice, a selection of bikes from top international brands and free 24 hour test rides at all of our stores.
 We pride ourselves on after-sales service and support.